CARGLUMIC ACID tablet, for suspension

 Store at 20° to 25°C (68°F to 77°F); excursions permitted to 15°C to 30°C (59°F to 86°F) [See USP Controlled Room Temperature].

-After first opening of the container:
+After first opening of the bottle:

-• Do not refrigerate.
-Store at room temperature between 15°C and 30°C (59°F and 86°F).
+• Store at room temperature between 15°C and 30°C (59°F and 86°F).
+Do not refrigerate.

-• Discard one month after first opening.
+• Discard bottle one month after first opening.

 • 17 PATIENT COUNSELING INFORMATION